 Woodhaven Pancake House

 A locals’ favorite since 1977, Woodhaven is known for its 71 signature omelets – and that’s just the start of the menu.
-They also serve up all of your breakfast favorites and specialties.
+They also serve up all of your breakfast favorites and specialties including fresh fruit pancakes, waffles, homemade sausage gravy, and steak and eggs.
 You’ll definitely find something to your liking!
 Located on the south end of Myrtle Beach, Woodhaven’s hours are daily, 7 a.m. to 1 p.m.

 Crepe Creation Café

-For a taste of Europe, this lovely corner spot in The Market Common a creative selection of crepes, as well as Belgian waffles, breakfast bowls, omelets, Benedicts, French toasts and egg plates.
+For a taste of Europe, this lovely corner spot in The Market Common a creative selection of crepes, as well as Belgian waffles, breakfast bowls, omelets, Benedicts, French toast croissants, unique sides, and egg plates.
 Breakfast is served from 8 a.m. to 2 p.m., but Crepe Creation is also open for lunch and dinner.

 This cute café in downtown Myrtle Beach on the Boulevard is reminiscent of a retro diner – and the delicious food mirrors that, too.
-Choose from egg plates, Benedicts, scrambles, pancakes, waffles, French toast, biscuits, bagles and more yummy stuff.
+Choose from egg plates, Benedicts, scrambles, pancakes, waffles, French toast, biscuits, bagels and more yummy stuff.
 They even shake things up with brunch cocktails and an ocean view.
 Hours are 7 a.m. to 2 p.m.
+The restaurant is open seasonally.

-Several locations in the Hot Stacks family (Hot Stacks Café and Hot Stacks Pancake House) are all located in Myrtle Beach and North Myrtle Beach.
-Regardless of where you decide to go, expect unique, yet similar experiences, with a menu that includes build-your-own American breakfast platters, avocado toast, pancakes and crepes, omelets, scramblettes and more.
+There are Hot Stacks locations in both Myrtle Beach and North Myrtle Beach.
+Regardless of where you decide to go, expect unique, yet similar experiences, with a menu that includes build-your-own American breakfast platters, avocado toast, deluxe pancakes and crepes, omelets, eggs benedicts, cinnamon rolls, scramblettes and more.

 Flapjack’s Pancake Cabin